You don't have to be afraid of borrowing a student loan, you just need to fully understand how they work!

 Your student loan payments will depend on the interest rate, the amount you borrow and the payment plan you choose.
-Here is what payments on Federal Student loans (the most common types of loan) looks like.
+Here is what payments on Federal Student loans (the most common types of loan) look like.

 There are many repayment options for federal subsidized and unsubsidized loans.
 Payments generally begin 6 months after you are no longer enrolled at least ½ time (9 months for Perkins Loans).
 Payment options include: